Phoenix Force: Powers and abilities

-Another major display of the power of the Phoenix is during the Secret Wars II.
+Another major display of the power of the Phoenix is during Secret Wars II.
 Rachel Summers seeks to kill the Beyonder, who expresses both amazement and disappointment in her.
 With that, the Beyonder gives Rachel full access to the power of the Phoenix as well as some of his own.
 With such power, Rachel is able to absorb the consciousness of every sentient mortal being in the universe.

 The Phoenix often seeks hosts with strong inherent psionic abilities so they can withstand its power.
 When the Phoenix Force enters a host, a small fragment of its power is left behind when it leaves.
 Even a small fragment can be stronger than an inexperienced host using the Phoenix Force's powers, such as with Rachel Summers, who has full access to the Force, but her opponent Necrom threw moons at her with only a fragment.
 When bonded with a host, the Phoenix Force amplifies their abilities to incalculable levels.
 It can manipulate matter on a sub-atomic level and transmute elements, like turning wood to gold or stone to crystal; on a smaller scale, it can alter the molecular fabrics.
 It can teleport others across space and open interdimensional portals to instantly access distant portions of the Universe.
 If an avatar of the Phoenix Force is harmed or killed, it forms an "egg" of cosmic power around them that is incubated in the White Hot Room, and hatches out completely healed.
 As one of the oldest cosmic beings, the Phoenix Force possesses a high level of cosmic awareness and prescience.

 Cultural impact and legacy

 Critical reception

-Tamara Jude of Sideshow stated, "The Phoenix Force holds a significant place in the Marvel Comics and stands as the most unforgettable element of X-Men member Jean Grey’s comic book history.
+Tamara Jude of Sideshow stated, "The Phoenix Force holds a significant place in the Marvel Comics and stands as the most unforgettable element of X-Men member Jean Grey's comic book history.
 This character-defining arc, known as the Phoenix Saga and the Dark Phoenix Saga, has resonated with fans for decades with its compelling plot, vibrant panels and shocking ending.
 The legacy of the Phoenix Force stretches well beyond the pages of Marvel Comics.
 The Dark Phoenix Saga is regarded as one of the best comic book arcs in history and has become a fan-favorite.
 It is also one of the favored arcs by comic book critics around the world."
-Tristan Benns of Screen Rant referred to the Phoenix Force as "one of the X-Men’s most iconic concepts," writing, "As a staple of Marvel Comics’ X-Men franchise, the Phoenix Force has been a fan-favorite concept well known to both heroes and readers alike for decades.
-But as long-lived and mysterious as the Phoenix is, it’s hard for anybody to ever truly know its full story."
+Tristan Benns of Screen Rant referred to the Phoenix Force as "one of the X-Men's most iconic concepts," writing, "As a staple of Marvel Comics' X-Men franchise, the Phoenix Force has been a fan-favorite concept well known to both heroes and readers alike for decades.
+But as long-lived and mysterious as the Phoenix is, it's hard for anybody to ever truly know its full story."